House Prices in Kenya

 In Kisumu, the average property price is about KES 70,000 per sqm (USD 630, EUR 574), reflecting a more affordable market compared to Nairobi.
 Nakuru and Eldoret follow with prices of KES 60,000 and KES 55,000 per sqm (USD 540 and USD 495, EUR 492 and EUR 451), respectively.
 The demand for affordable housing has led to increased interest in satellite towns such as Athi River and Kitengela, where prices are more accessible.

-the Kenyan government has initiated the Affordable Housing Programme, aiming to deliver 500,000 affordable homes by 2027.This initiative is expected to influence the market dynamics significantly.
+The Kenyan government has initiated the Affordable Housing Programme, aiming to deliver 500,000 affordable homes by 2027.This initiative is expected to influence the market dynamics significantly.
 Recent trends indicate a shift towards mixed-use developments, integrating residential, commercial, and recreational facilities within single projects.
 This trend is particularly evident in Nairobi and Mombasa.

 Average Property Prices By City and Neighborhood in Kenya